Invaders from Mars (1986 film): Development

 A remake of Invaders from Mars was initiated by Wade H. Williams III, who obtained the rights to the original film for a 1978 re-release.
 Jay Weston was initially attached to producer, with Joe Alves as director, before the rights were sold to the Cannon Group.
 A lifelong fan of the original film, Tobe Hooper took on the project as part of a three-picture deal with Cannon, preceded by Lifeforce (1985) and followed by The Texas Chainsaw Massacre 2 (1986).

 The film contains several direct homages to the original film.
-Jimmy Hunt, the actor who starred as young David in the original 1953 film, made a cameo appearance as the police chief.
-It was Hunt's first acting role in over 20 years.
-The name of the elementary school, "W.C.
-Menzies Elementary School", is after the original film's director William Cameron Menzies.
+Jimmy Hunt, the actor who starred as young David MacLean in the original 1953 film, made a cameo appearance as the police chief.
+It was Hunt's first acting role in over 30 years.
+The name of the elementary school, W.C.
+Menzies Elementary School, is after the original film's director William Cameron Menzies.
 The "Supreme Intelligence" prop from the original film appears in the school basement.
 It was loaned to the producers by collector Bob Burns III.

-The film also has several nods to Invasion of the Body Snatchers (1956), a similarly-themed film, including an alien pod prop and the name of the town, "Santa Mira, California."
+The film also has several nods to Invasion of the Body Snatchers (1956), a similarly-themed film, including an alien pod prop and the name of the town, Santa Mira, California.
 Dan O'Bannon and Don Jakoby wrote the screenplay.
 During shooting, the script was re-written by David Womark.

 Casting

 Director Tobe Hooper knew child actor Hunter Carson, as he was friends with his parents L. M. Kit Carson and Karen Black (the elder Carson later co-wrote The Texas Chainsaw Massacre 2).
 Hooper was convinced to hire him after seeing his performance in the film Paris, Texas.
 James Karen had previously worked with Hooper on Poltergeist (1982).

-Director of photography Daniel Pearl had previously worked with Hooper on the original Texas Chainsaw Massacre.
+Director of photography Daniel Pearl had previously worked with Hooper on the original The Texas Chain Saw Massacre.
 In the intervening years, Pearl had become a prominent cinematographer of music videos, and Hooper hired him because he wanted a "rock video look and feel."

-Dale Dye was the film's military advisor, leading the cast in an 11-week bootcamp prior to shooting.
+Dale Dye was the film's military advisor, leading the cast in an 11-week boot camp prior to shooting.
 He plays a minor role in the film as a Marine squad leader.
 Most of the Marines in the movie were real Marines who were stationed in the Los Angeles area at the time the movie was shot.